As we do every year, we offer Open Content session in the early morning, over lunch, and in the evening.

-All CppCon 2018 events on Friday, September 28th, do not require conference registration.
-That’s right, just like all our evening sessions (except the Registration Reception and the dinner), all Friday sessions are open to the public without a conference registration.
+All CppCon 2019 events on Friday, September 20th, do not require conference registration.
+That’s right, just like all our evening sessions (except ones involving food–the dinners and reception), all Friday sessions are open to the public without a conference registration.
 This includes talks by some of our popular speakers.

 In this week’s presenter interview, Kevin talks with Professor Emery Berger about his time working with memory management in C++, what he is looking forward to at this years conference, and his session Mesh: Automatically Compacting Your C++ Application’s Memory.

 Come back next week for another CppCon 2019 presenter interview.

 In this week’s presenter interview, Kevin chats with Matthew Butler today about his upcoming class at CppCon, Exploiting Modern C++: Building Highly-Dependable Software, his first WG21 meeting in Cologne, and his upcoming CppCon talk If You Can’t Open It, You Don’t Own It.

 Stop by again next week for another CppCon 2019 presenter interview.